-The TBT Agreement states that its provisions "do not apply to sanitary and phytosanitary measures as defined in Annex A [of the SPS Agreement]."1 This statement appears to defer to the SPS Agreement in cases where the kinds of health concerns covered by the SPS Agreement provide the predominant basis for the measure.
-However, the SPS Agreement provides that "[n]othing in this Agreement shall affect the rights of Members under the [TBT Agreement] with respect to measures not within the scope of this Agreement."2 This statement, in turn, suggests that the SPS Agreement to take measures that do not fall within the SPS Agreement, but instead is designed to promote other objectives, such as respecting the consumer's right to know about the make-up of the products she buys, or ethical or religious convictions.
+The TBT Agreement states that its provisions "do not apply to sanitary and phytosanitary measures as defined in Annex A [of the SPS Agreement]."
+This statement appears to defer to the SPS Agreement in cases where the kinds of health concerns covered by the SPS Agreement provide the predominant basis for the measure.
+However, the SPS Agreement provides that "[n]othing in this Agreement shall affect the rights of Members under the [TBT Agreement] with respect to measures not within the scope of this Agreement."
+This statement, in turn, suggests that the SPS Agreement should not be interpreted or applied to restrict a country's right under the TBT Agreement to take measures that do not fall within the SPS Agreement, but instead is designed to promote other objectives, such as respecting the consumer's right to know about the make-up of the products she buys, or ethical or religious convictions.
 Clearly, the relationship between these agreements is complex.
 However, as argued below, the better view is that, where consumer's right to know considerations are the primary basis for the measure, the less restrictive TBT Agreement would be the relevant rule.